KxSystems/docs/docs/wp/ipc/index.md

 It is possible for a kdb+ process to have too many open connections.
 The max is defined by the system limit for protocol (operating system configurable).
 Prior to 4.1t 2023.09.15, the limit was hardcoded to 1022.
-After the limit is reached, you will see the error `'conn` on the server process.
-(All successfully opened connections remain open).
+After the limit is reached, you see the error `'conn` on the server process.
+(All successfully opened connections remain open.)

 ```q
 q)\p 5678